1

 Note, however, that the tenant has the right to reject your terms.
 But there’s a high possibility that they’ll agree with you if you offer them some incentives.

 • Cover their moving costs.
-Leaving your investment property in California can bring inconvenience to your tenant.
+Leaving your investment property can bring inconvenience to your tenant.
 Covering their moving fees is a small price to pay.

 • Pay for their security deposit.
 Remember that when moving to a new rental, your tenant has to pay a security deposit.
 You might want to pay for this deposit to entice them to move out.